 Note: Destroy your infrastructure resources prior to destroying the agent pool.
 Terraform Cloud will not be able to destroy your local containers without the agent.

 To delete an agent pool, you must first disassociate it from all workspaces.
 In your workspace settings, change the "Execution Mode" to "Remote."
 Be sure to click "Save Settings."

 On the "Agent Pool" page in your Terraform Cloud organization settings, scroll to the bottom for the "Delete Agent Pool" section.
 Click "Delete agent pool" on the "Agents" page and confirm the prompt "Yes, delete agent pool."

-Terraform Cloud’s self-hosted agents allow you to manage more of your resources using Terraform Cloud without modifying your network perimeter.
+Terraform Cloud's self-hosted agents allow you to manage more of your resources using Terraform Cloud or Terraform Enterprise without modifying your network perimeter.
 Since run execution modes are workspace-specific, you can continue using remote execution for any publicly accessible-resources and use the self-hosted agent for resources that require extra security.